DrAlbertCruz/CMPS-3240-Benchmarking/README.md

 During this lab you will:

-* Benchmark a processor with arbitrary subroutines that you have coded yourself,
+* Benchmark a processor with linear algebra functions,
 * Compare several machines according to the benchmarks, and
 * Code in Make and C-language.